vladyslav-yavorskyi/task-manager-react-typescript/README.md

-WELCOME TO MY TASK MANAGER📂✔️
+WELCOME TO MY TO-DO MANAGER📂✔️

 In this project I have used React 📘 and Typescript. 🌐